 A woman was waiting for Omar; she wore a burka and only her eyes were visible.
 She signaled Omar to roll down the window, handed him a thick envelope and quickly walked away without saying a word.
 Taped to the envelope was a key and instructions which read: “100 Hester Street, Locker #57.
 Unlock padlock, remove backpack, leave envelope and key, snap padlock shut.”

 This routine continued for six hours at which point Omar received a text from UberBoss requesting his PayPal address.
 He was advised that his work was finished for the day and he would get a new assignment in the morning.
-Omar complied and shortly after he received another text, this time from PayPal informing him that $100 had been deposited in his account.
+Omar complied and shortly after he received another text, this time from PayPal informing him of a new deposit in his account.

 The days were tiring and monotonous.
 Omar’s ass was sore from driving all around town and he didn’t speak to a single person all day.
-Being an uber driver was not what he thought it would be; he was just some tool in a game of hide and seek.
-But he’d been at it for three weeks and had accumulated $2100 in his PayPal account – more money than he had in a long time.
+Being an Uber driver was not what he thought it would be; he was just some tool in a game of hide and seek.
+But he’d been at it for three weeks and had accumulated more money in his PayPal account than he had in a long time.

 Omar was getting very curious about the contents of the envelopes and backpacks but they were tightly sealed – except for today.
 Noticing a small tear in the envelope, Omar used his pocket knife to finesse the opening just a bit.
 Peeking inside he saw stacks of neatly bound $100 bills and the hooded eyes of Benjamin Franklin staring back at him.